priyanshu07222/web3-superDM/README.md

 # Web3 Super DM

 ## 🚀 Overview
 Web3 Super DM is a decentralized messaging platform built on the **Solana blockchain**, allowing users to send direct messages by paying a small amount of **SOL**.
-The recipient gets notified via **Email, WhatsApp, and Telegram** once a payment is received.
+The recipient gets notified via **Email, WhatsApp, and Discord** once a payment is received.

 ## 🌟 Features
 - 💰 **Super DM Payment:** Users must pay SOL to send a DM.
-- 🔔 **Instant Notifications:** Recipients get notified via email, WhatsApp, and Telegram.
+- 🔔 **Instant Notifications:** Recipients get notified via email, WhatsApp, and Discord.
 - 🔗 **Web3 Integration:** Fully decentralized and trustless.
 - 🔒 **Secure Messaging:** Messages are only delivered after payment confirmation.
 - 🏦 **PostgreSQL Database:** Stores user information and transaction history.